top of page

 Meeting times

-Location: Online course via Zoom
+Location: Online via Zoom

 Course fee

-Course fee is fully refundable until 15 days before the first class, after which time no refunds will be issued.
+Refund policy: Tickets are fully refundable until 15 days before the first class, after which time no refunds will be issued.

 Primary text